alxmart/Dice-Roller/README.md

 # Dice-Roller
-Android Kotlin App developed as exercise from Udacity's course " Developing Android Apps With Kotlin" .
+Android Kotlin App developed as exercise from Udacity's course "Developing Android Apps With Kotlin" .